Skip to main content

 Biographical Note

-Helen Mar Kimball Whitney was born August 22, 1828 at Mendon, New York the daughter of Heber C. Kimball and Vilate Murry Kimball.
+Helen Mar Kimball Whitney was born August 22, 1828 in Mendon, New York the daughter of Heber C. Kimball and Vilate Murry Kimball.
 In 1832 the Kimball family joined the Church of Jesus Christ of Latter-day Saints (LDS) and moved to Kirtland, Ohio, becoming close associates of Joseph Smith, founder of the LDS Church.
-In 1835 Helen’s father was ordained an Apostle in the LDS Church and throughout Helen’s early life her father was away on church business or away serving as a missionary in various US states and in Europe.
+In 1835 Helen’s father was ordained an Apostle in the LDS Church, and throughout Helen’s early life, her father was away on church business or away serving as a missionary in various US states and in Europe.
 In 1838 the Kimball family moved to Missouri and shortly thereafter to Nauvoo, Illinois.

-In 1841 Joseph Smith explained the principle of polygamy to the Kimball family and in 1842 Smith selected Helen’s father’s first polygamist wife, Sarah Noon.
+In 1841 Joseph Smith explained the principle of polygamy to the Kimball family, and in 1842 Smith selected Helen’s father’s first polygamist wife, Sarah Noon.
 Heber C. Kimball was later married to a total of forty-four wives and had sixty-five children.
 Polygamy not only affected Helen’s family, but Helen was also married to Joseph Smith when she was fourteen years old.
 Helen described her marriage to Smith as a “sudden shock of a small earthquake.”
 However, their marriage was short-lived because Smith was killed in June 1844.

-On February 3, 1846 Helen married Horace K. Whitney.
-Helen’s marriage to Whitney was not arraigned, as had been her marriage to Smith, but was a love match.
+On February 3, 1846, Helen married Horace K. Whitney.
+Helen’s marriage to Whitney was not arragned, as had been her marriage to Smith, but was a love match.
 In the spring of 1846 Helen and her new husband traveled, along with fellow church members, across the plains toward the Utah Territory.
 Helen settled temporarily at Winter Quarters while Horace traveled to Utah with the first company of pioneers.
 In 1848 the couple settled in Salt Lake City.
-Over the course of Helen and Horace’s marriage Helen bore eleven children, six of whom lived to adulthood.
+Over the course of Helen and Horace’s marriage, Helen bore eleven children, six of whom lived to adulthood.
 Their children were Orson Ferguson (1855), Elizabeth Ann (1857), Genevieve (1860), Helen Kimball (1862), Charles Spaulding (1864), and Florence Marian (1867).

 In 1850 Heber C. Kimball advised Horace to take a second wife, which he did, marrying Lucy Amelia Boxham.
 However, Lucy died during childbirth in 1851.
 In 1856 Horace married another woman, Mary Cravath.

-During the 1870s Helen began writing, with close friend Emmeline B. Wells, faith promoting articles about the LDS Church and about past experiences in Nauvoo, which appeared in the Women's Exponent and in the Deseret News.
+During the 1870s, Helen began writing, with close friend Emmeline B. Wells, faith-promoting articles about the LDS Church and about past experiences in Nauvoo, which appeared in the Women's Exponent and in the Deseret News.

 Tragedy struck the family when Horace died in 1884, leaving Helen with many debts and no way to provide for her children.
-For the rest of Helen's life she struggled financially and with poor health.
+For the rest of Helen's life, she struggled financially and with poor health.
 In 1890 she sold the family home and moved to a more “poor” area of Salt Lake City and built a new house.
 She lived in this home until her death in November 1896.

 Extent